Graph and String Parameters: Connections Between Pathwidth, Cutwidth and the Locality Number: Locality and Cutwidth

-For a reduction from $\cutwidthProb$ to $\locProb$, let $H = (V,E)$ be a connected multigraph, where $V$ is the set of nodes and $E$ the multiset of edges (for technical reasons, we assume $|V| \geq 2$).
-Let $H' = (V, E')$ be the multigraph obtained by duplicating every edge in $H$.
-As such, each node in $H'$ has even degree, so there exists an Eulerian cycle $C$ (i.e., a cycle visiting each edge exactly once) in $H'$, and, moreover, $\cutwidth(H')=2\cutwidth(H)$.
-For each edge $e \in E'$, let $\alpha_e$ be the word over $V$ that corresponds to an arbitrary traversal of the Eulerian path $P$ obtained from $C$ by deleting $e$; see Figure \ref{fig:loc-cut} for an example.
+We next describe a reduction from $\cutwidthProb$ to $\locProb$.
+To this end, let $H = (V,E)$ be a connected multigraph, where $V$ is the set of nodes and $E$ the multiset of edges (for technical reasons, we assume $|V| \geq 2$).
+First, we construct the multigraph $H' = (V, E')$ obtained by duplicating every edge in $H$.
+As such, each node in $H'$ has even degree, so we can fix some Eulerian cycle $C$ (i.e., a cycle visiting each edge exactly once) in $H'$, and, moreover, $\cutwidth(H')=2\cutwidth(H)$.
+For each edge $e \in E'$, let $\alpha_e$ be the word over $V$ that represents a traversal of the Eulerian path $P$ obtained from $C$ by deleting $e$.
+It is not important on which endpoint of the deleted edge $e$ we start the traversal of the Eulerian path $P$ (note that by introducing some order on $V$, we could easily make this choice unique).